 The report is about a group of 3 men from Morocco, all men in the age of 24, 27, 29 and one men from Algeria, 28 years old.
 Together they went from Montenegro to Sarajevo (BiH) where they were brought from an office for asylum seekers to the detention prison in Sarajevo.
-One person of the group is the interviewee who stays now in the camp in Spuž, because of a push-back to Montenegro after detainment, which happened on the 23rd of June.
+One person of the group is the interviewee who is now staying in the camp in Spuž, because of a push-back to Montenegro after his detainment, which happened on the 23rd of June.
 On the 6th of July 2019, the 3 others were still detained.

 The group started their journey from Piljevla (MNE) towards Bosnia.
-Their destination was an office for asylum seekers in Sarajevo, precisely the “Service for Foreigners’ Affairs Field Office in Ušivak, Hadžići”, which is basically a container inside the big camp run by IOM.
+Their destination was an office for asylum seekers in Sarajevo, precisely the “Service for Foreigners’ Affairs Field Office in Ušivak, Hadžići, which is basically a container inside the big camp run by IOM.
 There they arrived on the 19th of May 2019.

 “When you don’t have papers, you need to go there.
 Because when you don’t go there to make paper for Bosnia and police catches you without passport, they directly deport you!”